How do I register to attend an IPU Assembly?

 Where do I submit official communications?

-Any official documents or correspondence may be submitted to the documents service – you will find their contact information in the Assembly Guidebook.
+Any official documents or correspondence may be submitted to the Documents service – see the Assembly App for more details

 How do I reserve a meeting room?